-- (a) The use of personally owned printers is strictly prohibited. - (b) Employees approved for remote printing as part of their assigned job duties must comply with VA and local facility policies regarding information security or the appropriate storage and destruction of printed VA sensitive and personally identifiable information in a remote setting.
-Remotely printed documents containing VA sensitive and/or individually identifiable information that are not deemed official Government records (i.e., working papers) must be shredded when no longer of use.
-Shredding is to be done in accordance with VA and local facility policy.
-GFE shredders will be purchased and assigned to authorized full-time remote or telework staff by their program office. - (c) Employees who participate in telework on a less than full-time basis must ensure documents requiring destruction are securely transported to their official duty station to be shredded and disposed of in accordance with VA and local facility policy. - (3) The supervisor must determine the level of telephonic support necessary for the teleworker [and employees on remote work agreements].
-Local and toll-free calls can be made on employee equipment.
-Long distance dialling may be supported by OIT provision of a cell phone, calling card, voice over internet protocol or other modality as determined by OIT. - (4) Employees will incur the cost of utilities (such as electricity, monthly service charges for telephone, cable or internet service providers) associated with working at home.
-In some limited situations, VA (through the office responsible for the teleworker [or employee on a remote work agreement]) may pay for telephone installation when the service is considered essential and the employee agrees that the installed telephone will only be used for work assignments and contact with the VA office. - f.
-[Travel.
-Travel entitlements are based on the employee's official duty station as indicated on the employee's Standard Form (SF)-50, Notification of Personnel Action for the purposes of determining travel entitlements.
-Telework and remote work employees will follow the travel policy as outlined in VA Financial policy.] - g.
+- (1) Basic computer equipment and software (either GFE or owned by employee (OE)) must be coordinated with Office of Information Technology (OIT) to ensure all information and technology (IT) requirements are satisfied.
+The decision to purchase or provide GFE is discretionary and may be based on the availability of funds.
+Where applicable, OE may be used in conjunction with VA OIT approved gateway access that permits secure access to VA systems.
+An option for GFE may be to provide the employee with a docking station.
+The employee then uses the same computer at the traditional work site and the telework site. - (2) The supervisor must determine the level of telephonic support necessary for the teleworker.
+Local and toll free calls (e.g., VANTS conference calls) can be made on employee equipment.
+Long distance dialing may be supported by OIT provision of a cell phone, Blackberry, personal digital assistant, calling card, voice over internet protocol or other modality as determined by OIT. - (3) Employees will incur the cost of utilities (such as electricity, monthly service charges for telephone, cable or internet service providers) associated with working at home.
+In some limited situations, VA (thru the office of responsible for the teleworker) may pay for telephone installation when the service is considered essential and the employee agrees that the installed telephone will only be used for work assignments and contact with the VA office. - i.
 Liability and Worker's Compensation.
-Employees on telework or [remote work] arrangements are covered under the Federal Tort Claims Act and the Federal Employees' Compensation Act [if injured in the course of actually performing official duties at the agency worksite or the alternative worksite].
+Employees on telework or virtual arrangements are covered under the Federal Tort Claims Act and the Federal Employees' Compensation Act.
 As with injuries which occur in the traditional office setting, for injuries that occur during telework arrangements, supervisors may only attest to what they reasonably know.
+In all situations, employees are responsible for informing their immediate supervisor of an injury at the earliest time possible.